Looking for a Jagermeister drink? Try it in an Old Fashioned! It’s an ideal way to use this liquor in cocktails.

 - Grab a Fireball Old Fashioned with Fireball whisky

-- Opt for a Smoked Old Fashioned
+- Go for a smoky Oaxaca Old Fashioned (with Mezcal) or Smoked Old Fashioned

 - 4 dashes orange bitters

 - ½ ounce Jagermeister

 - In a mixing glass, add the sugar cube and coat it with the bitters.
 Muddle the sugar cube with a cocktail muddler or wooden spoon until mostly dissolved.
 Add the Jagermeister and whiskey and fill the mixing glass with a handful of ice.